Stavanger University Hospital won the Large Project Building Design category of the 2018 AEC Excellence Awards!

 The right site

 After thorough feasibility studies, Ullandhaug has been chosen as the right location for a new hospital in Stavanger, partly because of its proximity to the University.
-The team continues to work on this selected site.

 Three potential locations were under consideration.
 Nordic, Aart, SLA and COWI delivered feasibility studies for potential hospitals at Ullandhaug, Stokka and Vaaland.